1870: Melodious max

 1864: An American in Paris

 William Henry Fry had a low opinion of American music and a correspondingly high one of himself.
 “Music is at a miserably low ebb in the theatre and concert room,” he once said of his homeland.
-He bemoaned America’s general musical illiteracy, claiming there were “not twelve persons in the twenty four millions …
+He bemoaned America’s general musical illiteracy, claiming there were “not twelve persons in the twenty four millions in the United States …

 1863: Sins of Old Age